DomiR/rxjs-commented-operators/Introduction.md

 ### Error handling

-Now for completness sake we should also take a quick look at error handling.
+Now for completeness' sake, we should also take a quick look at error handling.
-Although rxjs handles a lot of the heavy lifting, we need to understand, that you can call `.error` OR `.complete` only once.
-After that you should not call `.next` again (rxjs will have an internal `closed` flag and will not pass along any more messages you are trying to send with `.next`, but you also should try to avoid sending more).
+Although rxjs does a lot of the heavy lifting, we need to understand that you can call `.error` OR `.complete` only once.
+After that, you should not call `.next` again (rxjs will have an internal `closed` flag and will not pass along any other messages you try to send with `.next`, but you also should try to avoid sending more).

-Calling `.next()` (A) is basically calling either the value function of your subscriber (B) or of the subscriber in the next observable (C):
+Calling `.next()` (A) is basically calling either the value function of your subscriber (B) or that of the subscriber in the next observable (C):

 ```js
 // (A) by calling this next function in your observable